arjunsinghy96/annotator/README.md

 Run `docker-compose up` from project root to start the application.
 This will start 1 backend, 1 frontend and 1 mongodb database container.

 Visit `http://localhost/` to start using the app.
+Make sure you do not have any other service running on port `80`.

 ### Application features.